All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Never forget the Yorkshire Terrier is a dog first, a breed second.

-You do not share your food with him, you do not allow him to drag you but expect he walk next to or behind you.
+With any domestic dog, you must be the leader.
+You do not share your food with him, you do not allow him to drag you but expect him to walk next to or behind you.

 He can easily crush the bones in your hand but doesn't.